Does Auto Insurance Cover Drunk Driving Accidents

 Insurance Coverage Type

 The DUI accident coverage limit also depends on the type of coverage you have.
-Liability auto insurance is mandatory for almost all the states in the United States.
-Besides, there are collisions, and comprehensive coverage that impacts what is covered in DUI accidents.
-Liability car insurance pays for the damages to others on behalf of you when you cause an accident.
+Liability auto insurance is mandatory in almost all states.
+Besides, there are collisions and comprehensive coverage that impacts what is covered in DUI accidents.
+Liability car insurance pays for the damages to others on your behalf when you cause an accident.
 Collision covers your own vehicle.
 Comprehensive car insurance coverage is optional, and it helps you financially for non-collision events.
-This coverage might also get affected as a consequence of DUI car crash.
+This coverage might also get affected as a consequence of a DUI car crash.

 Personal Injury Protection